zetkin/lyra/webapp/README.md

 - Lyra can create pull requests to merge updated translations into the source code repository.

-**Warning:**
+> [!WARNING]
-A party who controls a source code repository branch which Lyra is set up to translate will also have a lot of control over the Lyra process.
-That control probably includes reading files from the operating system and possibly includes arbitrary code exection.
+> A party who controls a source code repository branch
+> which Lyra is set up to translate will also have
+> a lot of control over the Lyra process.
+That control
+> probably includes reading files from the operating system
+> and possibly includes arbitrary code exection.

 For each repository Lyra is set up to translate,
 Lyra needs control over a file system directory.

+> [!WARNING]
-**Warning:** A party who controls the contents of a local repository directory will also have a lot of control over the Lyra process, probably including arbitrary code execution.
+> A party who controls the contents of
+> a local repository directory will also have
+> a lot of control over the Lyra process, probably
+> including arbitrary code execution.

 ## Setup